ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The primary reason for using the CLI mode is to perform a fast "run" step.
 The "run" step, which takes the most time during the migration, creates the converted schema in the "Reconcile" step and migrates the data from the source database into the target database.
 Performing the "run" step in the CLI mode on the server where the database is installed, can increase the data transfer speed by reducing the communication cost compared to executing the "run" step in the GUI mode on the client computer.

-Users can take advantage of both the convenience of GUI mode and the fast performance of CLI mode when you execute only the "Run" and "Validate" steps are performed in CLI mode after executing from "Start" to "Reconcile" in GUI mode
+Users can take advantage of both the convenience of GUI mode and the fast performance of CLI mode when you execute only the "Run" and "Validate" steps are performed in CLI mode after executing from "Start" to "Reconcile" in GUI mode.

 Another reason to use in CLI mode is to perform the migration in an environment where GUI mode is not allowed.
 Although the entire migration process can be performed in CLI mode, it also has limitations of character-based interface.
 For example, user is allowed to perform "Reconcile" step only with the default value in CLI mode.

 ### Tools

-This section introduces how to use two types of utilities included in the Migration Center
+This section introduces how to use two types of utilities included in the Migration Center.

 #### PSM Converter for File

 “PSM Converter for File” converts Oracle PL/SQL to Altibase PSM in independent file units.
 This tool reads a SQL file that contains Oracle PL/SQL statements, converts it into Altibase PSM, and then writes the results in a predefined SQL file.
-This file is provided with an HTMLformatted report file.
+This file is provided with an HTML formatted report file.
 This tool’s functionality is equivalent to the PSM Converter in the Reconcile step.
 For more detailed information about conversion rules, please refer to PSM Converter Rule List.

 To execute this tool, select ”PSM Converter for File” from “Tools” in the main menu.